 After the founder's death, the sons Joseph and Georges successfully continued the business and acquired additional vineyards Bouzy, Louvois, Tauxieres and Verzenay.
-In 1918, a grandson of the founder of the same name Jacques Bollinger (1894-1941) took over the management of the company.
+In 1918, a grandson of the founder of the same name, Jacques Bollinger (1894-1941), took over the management of the company.
 After his early death, his widow Elisabeth "Lily" Bollinger (1899-1977) took over the business during the German occupation.
-The Wehrmacht seized not only the building of the company, but also 178,000 bottles of the stock champagne.
+The Wehrmacht not only confiscated the company's building, but also 178,000 bottles of the champagne in stock.
 However, this was still produced despite the difficult circumstances.
-The legendary Madame then led the fortunes of the house for four decades.
-Under her leadership, production was doubled.
-She was on her way to old age by bike in her vineyards.
+The legendary Madame then directed the fortunes of the house for four decades.
+Under their leadership, production was doubled.
+She was cycling through her vineyards until she was old.

-In 1985, Bollinger acquired 40% of the Australian company Petaluma and played a significant role in the development of a sparkling wine cellar in Adelaide.
+In 1985, Bollinger acquired 40% of the Australian company Petaluma and was instrumental in the development of a sparkling wine cellar in Adelaide.
 Ghislain de Montgolfier (also a nephew of Lily Bollinger) has been the seventh president since 1994.
-The company is still family-owned unlike many others.
-Its own vineyards now cover 152 hectares of vineyards in the best Crus, including in the communities Aÿ.
+Unlike many others, the company is still family-owned.
+The company's own vineyards now encompass 152 hectares of vines in the best crus, including in the municipalities Aÿ.
 Bouzy and Verzenay.
-Around 60% are considered Grand Cru and another 30% as Premier Cru, The products of the house are under strictest quality controls based on mainly Pinot noir grapes partly with barrel fermentation (which is otherwise not common with champagne) and very long lees produced.
-The reserve wines are not stored in large barrels, but sorted by Cru and vintage, corked in single Magnum bottles under light pressure.
-Only the must of the first pressing (Cuvée) is used.
-The must of the second pressing (waist) is sold to other winemakers.
-Only at Chardonnay Sometimes it will be with the best vintages waist recycled.
-The first fermentation of wines, sorted by Cru, found in (of course French) and stainless steel tanks instead of.
-Champagne without vintage stored at least three years, vintage champagne at least five to eight years on the yeast.
+Around 60% are considered Grand Cru and another 30% as Premier Cru, The products of the house are based on the strictest quality controls mainly Pinot noir grapes partly with barrel fermentation (which is otherwise not common with champagne) and for a very long time lees produced.
+The reserve wines are not stored in large barrels, but corked according to cru and vintage, corked in individual Magnum bottles under light pressure.
+Only the must from the first pressing (cuvée) is used.
+The must of the second pressing (waist) is sold to other winegrowers.
+Only at Chardonnay is sometimes also in the best vintages waist recycled.
+The first fermentation the wine, sorted by cru, takes place in (of course French) and stainless steel tanks instead of.
+Champagne without vintage is aged for at least three years, vintage champagne for at least five to eight years.

-For particularly good vintages, a vintage champagne called "Grande Année" is produced, which is stored on the lees for at least five years after the second fermentation in the bottle.
-The "Grande Année Rosé" is added a little quiet red wine from vineyards to Aÿ.
-The rarest champagne is the Mono blend "Vieilles Vignes Françaises", made from old, ungrafted Pinot Noir vines from one of the phylloxera spared vineyards are produced in small quantities (up to 2,000 bottles per year).
-After the dégorgement all champagnes have to rest for at least three months before being handed over.
-Legally protected is the name of the special champagnes contained on the label and Bollinger reserved Récemment dégorgé (RD).
-Every year around 1.5 million bottles are produced.
+When the vintages are particularly good, a vintage champagne called "Grande Année" is produced, which after the second fermentation in the bottle is stored on the yeast for at least five years.
+A little still red wine from vineyards around Aÿ is added to the "Grande Année Rosé".
+It is the rarest champagne Mono blend "Vieilles Vignes Françaises", which is made from old, ungrafted Pinot Noir vines from one of the phylloxera spared vineyard is produced in small quantities (max.
+2,000 bottles per year).
+After the dégorgement, all champagne must rest for at least three months before they are delivered.
+The label on special champagnes on the label and reserved for Bollinger is legally protected Récemment dégorgé (RD).
+Around 1.5 million bottles are produced annually.
 The products are exported to a total of 80 countries worldwide.
-Also James Bond 007 loves Champagne from Bollinger.
+Also James Bond 007 loves Bollinger champagne.